Mascarpone

 Pro Tips

-- Keep container tightly sealed to prevent absorption of odors and drying out
+- Keep container sealed to prevent absorption of refrigerator odors

 Origin & Heritage